wo1261931780/wo1261931780/README.md

   ,[Instagram](https://www.instagram.com/junwang7789/).

-- 🎓 Graduated from **Jimei University**, welcome all alumni to mutual follow me.
+- 🎓 Graduated from **Jimei University**, Master of Computer Science in **asu**, welcome all alumni to mutual follow me.

-- 📋 Preparing to stay in **the United States**, welcome friends with experience to share.
+- 📋 I am saving up for a house and welcome business contacts from all tech gurus.

 - 💪 Jiangxi native, currently settled in Xiamen, waiting for a good **job opportunity** for a long time.

-- 💌 Single, maybe you can find a girlfriend here?
-It is not impossible to meet girlfriends here🤣🤣🤣.
+- 💌 I like my girlfriend very much, the opposite sex do not disturb🤣🤣🤣.

-- 🚀 Active on GitHub and participate the development with many projects and repositories.
+- 🚀 The technical level needs to be improved, and I hope to become a full-stack engineer in the future.

 - 😂 ~~The rest of the content has not yet been thought of~~.